-It is always advisable to share disclosures with a colleague, usually the SENCO, Mia Taylor, this helps to safeguard our own emotional wellbeing, as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
+It is always advisable to share disclosures with a colleague, usually the Designated Safeguarding Lead, to safeguard our own emotional wellbeing, as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
 We should explain this to the pupil and discuss with them who it would be most appropriate and helpful to share this information with.

-Parents must always be informed if and pupils may choose to tell their parents themselves.
+Parents must always be informed.
+Pupils may choose to tell their parents themselves.
 If this is the case, the pupil should be given 24 hours to share this information before the school contacts parents.
 We should always give pupils the option of us informing parents for them or with them.

-If a child gives us reason to believe that there may be underlying child protection issues, parents should not be informed, but the child protection officer, Danielle, must be informed immediately.
+If a child gives us reason to believe that there may be underlying child protection issues, parents should not be informed, but the child protection officer, Danielle Givens, must be informed immediately.